sully-vian/N7-2A/OpenMP/TP_Chol_corr/README.md

 [`chol_par_loop_improved.c`](chol_par_loop_improved.c) is optimized by taking out the "j" loop and parallelizing it.
 This allows us to parallelize the "i" loop as well.

-The `private` clause is necessary to ensure that j isn't shared between threads.
+The `private` clause is necessary to ensure that k isn't shared between threads.

 The `collapse` clause is not necessary, but it is used to extand the parallelization to both for loops.

 ![trace_par_loop_improved.svg](./trace_par_loop_improved.svg)